 In addition to these 12 elements a camp is required.
 A camp provides an interesting modelling project and often comprise tents, carts or animals as well as a small number of figures called camp followers, to garrison it.
 In DBA 3.0 it is possible for these camp followers to leave the camp in the capacity of a decoy or false reinforcement.
 However, this has its risks and increases the ability of the enemy to capture your camp.

-When playing larger games or historical refights an element of foot generally represents between 500-600 foot other than horde, 1,000+ horde, or 250-300 horse or camel riders.
+Larger games involving more miniatures are also possible.
+The rules provide details on how to combine three standard armies for “Big Battle DBA” and also how to use the rules for playing even larger games.
+When playing larger games, or historical refights, an element of foot generally represents between 500-600 foot other than horde, 1,000+ horde, or 250-300 horse or camel riders.
 Other elements represent up to 25 elephants or 50 chariots, war wagons or catapults and early cannon.
 That said, these ratios are often changed depending on the size of battle being modelled.
-DBA is about battles, not skirmishes; it just uses fewer troops to achieve this.

 DBA 3.0 introduces several changes to the rules.
 I won’t try and describe them all here how ever, some of the most significant include: